-- To gain more knowledge (in Dutch) on legal or fiscal issues in the target country together with an experienced expert.
+- To gain more knowledge on legal or fiscal issues in the target country together with an experienced expert.
 You can also have a market analysis drawn up to find out more about your business sector in the target country.

 Who can apply?